solidjs/vite-plugin-solid/README.md

 - ESBuild has to be deactivated because of its JSX management which slow downs a bit the reload
 - Vite is primarly build for Vue and therefore includes it when installing it

+# Troubleshooting

+It appears that Webstorm generate some weird triggers when saving a file.
+In order to prevent that you can follow [this thread](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360000154544-I-m-having-a-huge-problem-with-Webstorm-and-react-hot-loader-) and disable the **"Safe Write"** option in **"Settings | Appearance & Behavior | System Settings"**.

 # Got a question? / Need help?

 Join [solid discord](https://discord.com/invite/solidjs)